October 1, 2021

 Here are the facts:

-As of Sept.
-17, only a tiny fraction of the 54.8 million doses administered to Canadians led to adverse events — fewer than 0.03 per cent.
-Furthermore, of those reports of adverse events, even fewer were considered serious, representing only 0.008 per cent of all doses administered.
+Only a tiny fraction of the 88.7 million doses administered to Canadians led to serious adverse events — fewer than 0.012 per cent.
 A variety of vaccines have been administered for many decades with no indication of long-term side effects and we would not expect the COVID-19 vaccine to be different.
-To date, we have seen no indication of adverse events more than six weeks after the vaccine was given.

 Yes, they were developed rapidly but used science that has been around for decades.
 Extremely robust data from clinical trials and real-world use in many millions of people show that vaccination is safe, and offers good protection against becoming infected and excellent protection against serious illness or death from COVID-19.
 There are no reasons to believe that current COVID-19 vaccines should have long-term effects as they cannot alter cell genetic material.
 They just teach your body to recognize the code of the virus, then disappear.